-Clare is actively looking for submissions from Black, Asian and Minority Ethnic, LGBTQ and all other under-represented writers.
+Clare is actively looking for submissions from underrepresented writers.
 Please include the hashtag #diversevoices in the subject line of your email when you submit.

-Lydia is actively looking for submissions from Black, Asian and Minority Ethnic, LGBTQ and all other under-represented writers.
+Lydia is actively looking for submissions from all under-represented writers.
 Please include the hashtag #diversevoices in the subject line of your email when you submit.

-Our in-house Children’s Book Agency Rights team is made up of Sheila David, who represents Film and Television Rights, and our three Translation Rights Agents: Head of Rights, Mary Darby; Rights Executive Kristina Egan.
+Our in-house Children’s Book Agency Rights team is made up of Sheila David, who represents Film and Television Rights, and our three Translation Rights Agents: Head of Rights, Mary Darby; Rights Agents Kristina Egan and Georgia Fuller.